bopher/cache/README.md

 ### Pull

-Get item from cache and remove it
+Item from cache and then remove it.

 ```go
 // Signature: